Beyond gaming: How sports brands are marketing on Twitch

 Launched ahead of the 2021 NBA playoffs, the campaign focused on the cultural impact of the sport.
 The NBA partnered with eight Twitch creators who shared their own stories and what the game meant to them through sponsored influencer custom streams.

-“It really did bring the spirit of the NBA to life, and it told our story in a way that resonated with the Twitch community – straight from their favourite streamers,” Jhaveri said.
+“It really did bring the spirit of the NBA to life, and it told our story in a way that resonated with the Twitch community--straight from their favorite streamers,” Jhaveri said.
 “And because it’s Twitch, we had to bring out the goods and reward viewers in the form of subs (subscriptions) all throughout the stream, and they absolutely loved it.”

 2 Nielsen, Total Audience Report, Q2’20